The River Of God*

 ” Verily, verily, I say unto you, He that entereth not by the door into the sheepfold, but climbeth up some other way, the same is a thief and a robber.
 But he that entereth in by the door is the shepherd of the sheep.
 To him the porter openeth; and the sheep hear his voice: and he calleth his own sheep by name, and leadeth them out.
 And when he putteth forth his own sheep, he goeth before them, and the sheep follow him: for they know his voice.
 And a stranger will they not follow, but will flee from him: for they know not the voice of strangers.“

-Jesus has led His sheep and He has been their shepherd for 2000 years.
-His Spirit has endwelt His people and they have known Him, but more importantly, He has known them.
+Jesus has led His sheep and He has been their shepherd for two millennia.
+His Spirit has endwelt His people and they have known Him, but more importantly, He has known His people.
 He was not upset when man’s reference point for understanding the movement of heavenly bodies transitioned from the face of the earth to the sun.
-He is not troubled by layers of rock that some point to as proof of an old earth.
+He is not troubled by layers of rock that some point to as proof of millions and millions of years of earth history.
 He is not confused about how He created men to be different than women.
 His Word is just as trustworthy and true today as it has ever been.
 Do not fret over the carryings on of men who are, in their hearts, at war with their Creator, who is your God.
 But rather trust in the LORD!

 “Blessed is the man that trusteth in the Lord, and whose hope the Lord is.
 For he shall be as a tree planted by the waters, and that spreadeth out her roots by the river, and shall not see when heat cometh, but her leaf shall be green; and shall not be careful in the year of drought, neither shall cease from yielding fruit. ” (Jer 17:7-8)